Soumyabrata/Soumyabrata.github.io/teaching.md

 I am lecturing a course on <a href="http://courses.ncirl.ie/index.cfm/page/module/moduleId/20375">H9PDA: Programming for Data Analytics</a>, for degree in Masters in Cloud Computing.
 Please see <a href="https://moodle.ncirl.ie/course/view.php?id=1319">the moodle page</a> for course notes + assignments.

 ### 2014-16
 During my doctoral program, I was a Teaching Assistant for the course <a href="https://eee.ntu.edu.sg/Programmes/CurrentStudents/undergraduate/undergraduatefull-time/Documents/EE2008.pdf">EE2008: Data Structures and Algorithms</a>.
-In 2014, I taught this course for <a href="http://www3.ntu.edu.sg/home2012/SOUMYABR001/teach_AY2014.html">Sem 1 AY 2014-15</a>, for which I am the recipient of <a href="https://soumyabratadev.files.wordpress.com/2016/07/teaching_award_fall2014.pdf">Commendable Teaching Assistant award</a> from NTU Singapore.
+In 2014, I taught this course for <a href="http://www3.ntu.edu.sg/home2012/SOUMYABR001/teach_AY2014.html">Sem 1 AY 2014-15</a>, for which I am the recipient of <a href="https://soumyabratadev.files.wordpress.com/2016/07/teaching_award_fall2014.pdf">Commendable Teaching Assistant award</a> from NTU Singapore. <br />

-Additionally, I have taught the course EE2008: Data Structures and Algorithms for <a href="http://www3.ntu.edu.sg/home2012/SOUMYABR001/teach_AY2015.html">Sem 2 AY 2015-16</a> session.
+Additionally, I have taught the course EE2008: Data Structures and Algorithms for <a href="http://www3.ntu.edu.sg/home2012/SOUMYABR001/teach_AY2015.html">Sem 2 AY 2015-16</a> session. <br />

 In Sem 1 AY 2016-17, I was involved in peer-tutoring sessions for the course EE2008: Data Structures and Algorithms.
 This was a special course offering, that was conducted, under the direction of our school's <a href="http://www.eee.ntu.edu.sg/Programmes/CurrentStudents/sws/AcademicCounselling/Pages/Home.aspx">pastoral care office</a>.